velo-by-wix/portfolio-workshop/docs/PRODUCTION.md

 4. **Publish** your site again for these changes to take on the live site.

 :boom: **Hurray!
 You made it to the finish line.
-You have now acquired the skills to create your own web application using Corvid!** :confetti_ball:
+You have now acquired the skills to create your own web application using Velo!** :confetti_ball: